mskr/myVueJS/README.md

 // Note that View does not care about event handling.
 This is done in Button.js.
 ```

+It is more like an ImGUI than a MVVM library.

 ## My other JS experiments

 https://github.com/mskr/DOMScopedScript.html